samjwillis97/searcher-rs/README.md

 - Escape back to the initial search - maybe drive by config
 - Escape used as a back button rather than escaping the programing
 - Allow searching across multiple fields, just don't do the highlighting
+- Only display the selected fields, not necessarily the searched fields
+- Make sure display name is working

 ## Config